Create and Connect to a PostgreSQL Database

 At a minimum, your app needs to know your database’s hostname, port, username, password, and database name (such as mydb in the official PostgreSQL tutorial).

-Render uses the default PostgreSQL port 5432 to connect.
+Render databases use the default PostgreSQL port 5432.
 You can usually leave this port unspecified.

 To use the internal URL, your connecting service and your database must belong to the same account and region.